brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 ### Script Descriptions (Alphabetically Ordered):

-1. **AutoDeployment-PowerShell.ps1**: automates the installation of PowerShell across Windows servers in an enterprise environment.
-Designed to streamline system administration tasks, this script leverages Group Policy Objects (GPO) for efficient deployment, ensuring that the latest version of PowerShell is installed on all targeted servers.

-2. **AutoInstaller-FusionInventoryAgent.vbs**:
+1. **AutoDeployment-PowerShell.ps1**: Streamlines PowerShell installation on workstations and servers using Group Policy Objects (GPO) for enhanced system administration tasks.

+3. **AutoDeploymnet-ZOOMFullMeetings.ps1**: Automates the deployment of Zoom Full Meetings on workstations through Group Policy Objects (GPO) in enterprise environments.

+4. **AutoInstaller-FusionInventoryAgent.vbs**: Facilitates the deployment of FusionInventory Agent on workstations and servers, optimizing inventory management via Group Policy Objects (GPO).

 3. **Broadcast-UserLogonMessageViaGPO.ps1 and broadcast-logonmessage.hta**: Displays customizable warning messages on workstations upon user login, leveraging GPO for wide-reaching communication in IT managed environments.